Nine Tips to Finding the Best Hair Transplant Surgeon

 - How long have the technicians been using microscopes to dissect follicular units?

-- Do you use several methods of graft extraction or only one?
+- Do you use several graft extraction methods or only one technique?

 There are a number of questions you should ask your doctor during your consultation appointment and they include: